Business and Initiative

 I have a lot of business plans in various stages of completion.
 What I lack most is good people to partner with or employ to manage or implement well.
 I usually don't underestimate the amount of work and commitment.

-When some people come to us for company setup, I can usually tell whether they will succeed or fail from the start.
-If I feel they're a waste of time because they won't succeed, then I won't take their business or their money.
+When some people came to us for company setup, I could usually tell whether they will succeed or fail from the start.
+If I felt they're a waste of time because they won't succeed and may come back with repeat problems, then I won't take their business or their money.
 It's just too depressing.
 Instead, I will give them frank recommendations without assuming any obligations, i.e., all free.

 A lot of will-be-successful-eventually entrepreneurs new to Asia have a lot of things to learn, but I won't go into that here.